abrarsheikhsony/SFDC-artificial-intelligence/README.md

 <li>Forecasting</li>
 <ul>
-<li>he predictive capabilities of AI aren’t limited to scoring; they can also be used to predict the future value of something, like a stock portfolio or a real estate investment.
+<li>The predictive capabilities of AI aren’t limited to scoring; they can also be used to predict the future value of something, like a stock portfolio or a real estate investment.
 If you’re a sales manager, AI can predict your quarterly bookings and let you know ahead of time whether or not your team is on track to meet its quota.</li>
 </ul>

 <li>Recommendations</li>